scottand1rs0n/Reflection/README.md

 # Reflection
+## 7/12/17
+Today, I learned about if and else statements, as well as string manipulation.
+I applied what I learned to a clock project.
+First, we made the clock work by using strings and if/else statements.
+After testing/fixing the code, it displayed the first and second numbers.
+Then, we took it a step further and converted military time to normal time for times in the morning and evening.
+Now, I need to convert standard time to military time.
+Instead of subtracting 12, I will add 12 and remove the am/pm.
+For example, 10:30 PM in military time would be 22:30.
+We get this by adding 12 to the first time.
+I learned so much today, and am very happy we did such a tough project.
+I learned how to think through a problem in code, and how to fully understand what the requirements are.

+# Reflection
 ## 7/11/17
 Today, we reviewed lists, and learned about dictionaries.
 We used the two in a coding example where we needed to use variables and dictionaries to allow the code to work.
 I leanred more about Atom and how it works, as well as how to link python to Atom.
 I remember what code to enter into python, but with the new feature I don't need to use it anymore!
 I continued working on my pokemon project as well, and coded the bacic format.
 I will go back and add more features like text scrolling and possibly even pictures!
 I learned how to combine strings as well, which helped with the last line of code.
 I am getting much more comfortable with the code, and I am learning lots.
 Today was a huge success!